sethhardik/Jenkins-testing/README.md

 # Jenkins-Testing
-A basic setup for jenkins
+A basic setup for jenkins github integration